finol-digital/Card-Game-Simulator/README.md

 - Mahjong
 - Tarot

-Custom card games can be added by pressing the + on the main menu
+Custom card games can be added by pressing the + button on the main menu